umatter/pvsR/README.md

 ### pvsR: Interact with the Project Vote Smart API for scientific research  ###

-Facilitates data retrieval from Project Vote Smart's rich online data base on US politics via the Project Vote Smart application programming interface (PVS API).
-The functions in this package cover most PVS API classes and methods and return the requested data in a data frame.
+An R package that facilitates data retrieval from Project Vote Smart's rich online data base on US politics via the Project Vote Smart application programming interface (PVS API).
+The functions in this package cover most PVS API classes and methods and return the requested data in a data frame. pvsR is an R-wrapper around the PVS API with the explicit aim to facilitate the use of PVS data for empirical research.

 * Current version: 0.4
 * Vignette/Introduction/Examples/Background: http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0130501